 God’s power is more than we can even imagine.
 Yet that power is at work in us.
 God’s love is more than we can understand.
 Even so, Paul’s prayer is that the Ephesians be given the knowledge of Christ’s love.

 How does it work?

-How different is Paul’s prayer then the prayers we pray.
+How different is Paul’s prayer then the prayers we pray?
 Our typical prayers are all about us and temporal things.
 “God please heal grandma.
 And please help me get a good grade on my test tomorrow.
 Help me pay my bills.
 Help me find my keys.”
 That last one I am particularly guilty of.
-And of course we end our prayers with the magic words, “In Jesus name.
+And of course, we end our prayers with the magic words, “In Jesus’ name.
 Amen.”
 We treat God like a magic genii.

 Paul’s prayer is for the Ephesians but it is about God.
 Paul’s prayer is for the Ephesians to be strengthened and to know Christ’s love.
 Why?
 So that God can be praised.
 Paul’s prayer is really then about God to God.
 He prays that God will receive glory in the Church and in Christ.
 Doing well on a test, or getting the quarterly report finished and filed on time does not bring glory to God.
 It brings glory to you and me.

 So how do we fix it?
 What changes do we make in our lives?
 Well, we change our priorities.
-We recognize that God needs to the most important thing in our life.
+We recognize that God needs to be the most important thing in our life.
 We just ….
 That is the message of most sermons.
 You just need to change.
 You just need to get your priorities right.
 If you really loved God you would not do certain things or you would do certain things.
-You would ask yourself what would Jesus do and do that.
+You would ask yourself what would Jesus do?
+And do that.